DelphinePythonique/Python_Testing_projet11/README.md

     * competitions.json - list of competitions
     * clubs.json - list of clubs with relevant information.
 You can look here to see what email addresses the app will accept for login.

-5. Testing
+   1. Testing

        You are free to use whatever testing framework you like-the main thing is that you can show what tests you are using.

        We also like to show how well we're testing, so there's a module called [coverage](https://coverage.readthedocs.io/en/coverage-5.1/) you should add to your project.

+       For functional test, Add web driver , I use Chromium and Chromium webdriver and I put webdriver into my virtualenv bin directory

+       To test, in prompt enter the following code:
+      ``` bash
+           pytest  --driver Chrome --html pytest_report.html
+      ```

+       To know coverage add --cov  and --cov-report html for report